32 Tower Rd, Lincoln, MA 01773, USA

 The 1936-1937 Cyrus Murphy House, designed and built by the owner, architect Cyrus Winthrop Murphy, was one of the first modernist houses built in Lincoln.
 Murphy and his family came to Lincoln from Belmont after his brother Ethan Murphy moved into the neighboring Powers-Murphy House.

 Located on a wooded hillside lot, approached via erstwhile farmland, the house was built on a lot purchased from the Pierce family.
 “The house currently reflects alterations made by modernist architects Henry B. Hoover in 1975-76 and Gary Wolf in 2004-05.
-Reflective of modernism’s integration of house and setting, it also integrates with both the surrounding natural environment and adaptations to”* the site plan by landscape architect Kim Ahearn on the redesign/updates to the site, including the new patio, siting of the wood shed structures and parking area improvements.
+Reflective of modernism’s integration of house and setting, it also integrates with both the surrounding natural environment and adaptations to the site plan by landscape architect Kim Ahearn on the redesign/updates to the site, including the new patio, siting of the wood shed structures and parking area improvements.
 Jonathan Keep added additional updates to the landscape.

 You can see a 2007 article that was in the Boston Globe Magazine here.